cycloawaodorin/fzgx_smr_ks/USAGE.md

 Drag-and-drop the video file onto the `aviutl.exe` window.
 Without input plugins, AviUtl can only open AVI files.
 Thus, we recommend to install [L-SMASH Works](#l-smash-works) to open such as MP4 files.

 ### Setting Output Frame Range
 Use slider or frame-by-frame move button to change the current frame.
-Set the start and end frames by the buttons.
+Set the start and end frames by buttons for that.
 The buttons are located at right-bottom of the aviutl.exe window.
 Frames before the start frame and frames after the end frame will not be output.

 ![frame_controller](https://raw.githubusercontent.com/cycloawaodorin/fzgx_smr_ks/image/frame_control.png)